danielzgtg/seg4105_playground/tut02/README.md

 ## Chapter 2

 Shaping up is neither too concrete nor too abstract.
-It's between a wireframes wrongly estimating and words lacking specification.
+It's between wireframes wrongly estimating and words lacking specification.
 Shaped work appears rough, but is thoughtfully solved and time-bounded.
 Both business and technical people are involved.
 It's not scheduled so that there is scheduling at building time.

 ## Chapter 3